World’s Best Golf Trip (UPDATED RANKINGS)

 Paying a charity green fee in the region of about $3000 a time, with a tour that spreads out over many months, and perhaps years, didn’t really do it.
 Ultimately we had disqualify the American candidate as being inaccessible

-By the time we started to encounter a more accommodating welcome we’d reached Bethpage Black at number 52, and had run through other Scottish courses before we even reached this point such as Carnoustie (#28), Trump International Links (#46), Troon (#47) and North Berwick (#51).
-The future Ryder Cup venue was a course we would be comparatively confident about securing, but the nucleus of the claim to be playing on the World’s best golf trip is increasingly being wiped out.
-Put simply, the Scottish and Northern Ireland option is better by now.
+By the time we started to encounter a more accommodating welcome we’d reached Bethpage Black at number 52.
+The future Ryder Cup venue was somewhere we would be comparatively confident about securing, but the nucleus of the claim to be playing on the World’s best golf trip has been wiped out by now.
+Before we even set foot on Bethpage we’d have run through other Scottish courses Carnoustie (#28), Trump International Links (#46), Troon (#47) and North Berwick (#51).
+Put simply, the Scottish and Northern Ireland option is better.

 So what of the Faraway fairways nomination then?
 The first thing to report is that Scotland in particular has a tradition of egalitarianism (more so than England).
-It would be wrong to suggest that golf is the ‘people’s game’, but it doesn’t carry the elitist label that applies south of the border.
+It would still be wrong to suggest that golf is the ‘people’s game’ however, but it doesn’t carry the elitist label that applies south of the border.
 A ‘tour’ can be done, albeit things are far from straight-forward.
-Peak season windows where all courses juxtapose to fall in sequence are not exactly numerous, but they do exist.
+Peak season windows where all courses juxtapose to fall in sequence are not exactly numerous, but they do exist and as such the claim to be on the World’s Best Golf Trip needn’t be marketing hyperbole.
 The challenge concerns blending visitor tee times to dovetail with manageable geography and transport solutions, but that’s where Faraway Fairways comes in.

-The only casualty Faraway Fairways incurred in our wanderlust was Royal Dornoch (we’re still working on it).
-The reason owes nothing to restrictive access, but rather remoteness instead.
-For now at least, we’ve invoked number 28, Carnoustie, as a replacement.
+The only casualty Faraway Fairways incurred in our wanderlust was Royal Dornoch (it can be done incidentally, it just requires a bit of commitment).
+Golfer’s might prefer to use the more convenient Carnoustie instead (#28), as a replacement.
 With this in mind therefore, we feel that we’re pretty well on the money to suggest that Faraway Fairways have the World’s best golf trip.
 Furthermore, we’ve done it at a price that would cost you less than two charity tee times at Shinnecock Hills.
 Finally, it’s also worth considering the possibility of playing this off-season, (an early Christmas present?).
 Sure there is an enhanced weather risk.
 This can be mitigated to some extent by using flexible hotel cancelation rates, but the price will fall by about 33%

 TO VIEW DETAILS FOR OF THE BEST GOLF TRIPS IN THE WORLD, CLICK THE IMAGE BELOW